kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 We recommend that you identify the features you're most interested in testing, not what you think your interviewers or Onramp would like to see.

-**Scope your testing coverage to what you can reasonably accomplish by the due date.
+**Scope your testing to what you can reasonably accomplish by the due date.
 Your test coverage (as a whole, not per feature) must meet the following requirements:**

 *   Use of at least four different [ViewMatchers](https://developer.android.com/reference/androidx/test/espresso/matcher/ViewMatchers)
 *   Use of at least three different [ViewActions](https://developer.android.com/reference/androidx/test/espresso/action/ViewActions)
 *   Use of at least two different [ViewAssertions](https://developer.android.com/reference/androidx/test/espresso/assertion/ViewAssertions)
-*   Test coverage for at least five different Views
+*   Test coverage for at least five different [Views](https://developer.android.com/reference/android/view/View)

 **Note: you will need to detail how your tests meet these requirements in your repository's README file when you submit your project.**